 The character, actions, and policies of political leaders may run counter to God’s revealed will in Scripture.
-Nevertheless, in God’s providence and for his own good and wise purposes, he has chosen to give some men and women a certain level of authority at a particular time and place in history.
-That’s why we are told to submit to and honor them—not because they are perfect or even particularly virtuous but because they are instituted by God (Romans 13:1–8; 1 Peter 2:13–17).
+Nevertheless, in God’s providence, he has chosen to give some men and women a certain level of authority.
+That’s why we are told to submit to and honor them.
+Not because they are perfect or even particularly virtuous but because they are instituted by God (Romans 13:1–8; 1 Peter 2:13–17).

 When earthly rulers make decisions and promote policies that we disagree with, it can seem as if they are operating outside of God’s control.
 But Proverbs 21:1 reminds us that the God who sovereignly appoints rulers continues to be sovereign over the decisions they make: “The king’s heart is a stream of water in the hand of the Lord; he turns it wherever he will.”
 As the One who possesses all power and knowledge, God is perfectly capable of changing a ruler’s intentions.

-God’s sovereign control over rulers does not mean that he is responsible for their sins or the evil that they carry out, but it should motivate us to pray for them.
+God’s sovereign control over rulers does not mean that he is responsible for their sins.
+Nor is he responsible for the evil that they carry out.
+It should motivate us to pray for them.
 God is able to turn their hearts to lead with justice and mercy.
 And when they do make decisions that run contrary to Scripture, we can still be confident that God’s purposes will not be thwarted (Daniel 4:34–35).
 Even the decisions of pagan rulers are used to put God’s saving power on display (Exodus 7–15; Ezra 7:21; Isaiah 10:6–7; 45:1–7).